 Also know as the Westman Islands, encounter a group of 15 spectacular islands and about 30 rock pillars, located off Iceland’s south coast.
 The islands were formed by underwater volcanic eruptions creating steep sea cliffs which provide habitat for countless birds, including the charming puffin.
 This is also a great place for spotting whales.
 Surtsey is a volcanic island, formed by an eruption starting 130 meters below sea level and reaching the surface in 1963.
 Heimaey is the largest of the Westman Islands and is dominated by magnificent bird cliffs.

 Disembark the vessel saying farewell to fellow passengers and crew with fond memories and photographs to share of your journey.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

-Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
+Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-International and local flights; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; fuel surcharge may apply.
+Airfare; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; alcoholic and non-alcoholic drinks except as mentioned; items of a personal nature such as laundry; fuel surcharge may apply.